Image Building and Management

 Build host provisioning copies the SUSE Manager certificate RPM to the build host.
 This certificate is used for accessing repositories provided by SUSE Manager.

-The certificate is packaged in RPM by the mgr-package-rpm-certificate-osimage package script.
 The package script is called automatically during a new SUSE Manager installation.

-When you upgrade the spacewalk-certs-tools package, the upgrade scenario will call the package script using the default values.
-However if the certificate path was changed or unavailable, you will need to call the package script manually using --ca-cert-full-path <path_to_certificate> after the upgrade procedure has finished.
+However if the certificate path was changed or unavailable, you will need to call the package script manually using --ca-cert-full-path <path_to_certificate>

 /usr/sbin/mgr-package-rpm-certificate-osimage --ca-cert-full-path /root/ssl-build/RHN-ORG-TRUSTED-SSL-CERT

-The RPM package with the certificate is stored in a salt-accessible directory such as /usr/share/susemanager/salt/images/rhn-org-trusted-ssl-cert-osimage-1.0-1.noarch.rpm.
+The RPM package with the certificate is stored in a salt-accessible directory such as /usr/share/susemanager/salt/images/rhn-org-trusted-ssl-cert-osimage-1.0-1.noarch.rpm

-The RPM package with the certificate is provided in the local build host repository /var/lib/Kiwi/repo.
+The RPM package with the certificate is provided in the local build host repository /var/lib/Kiwi/repo

 The RPM Package with the SUSE Manager Certificate Must Be Specified in the Build Source